gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Move `Project.afterEvaluate()` to fire after the build script has been executed.
 - Include rule execution time in the profile report.

+## Story: Internal Gradle plugin defines lazily created task that is visible during configuration phase

+This story aims to replace the `TaskContainerInternal.placeholderActions()` mechanism with model rules which is used for `help`, `tasks`, `wrapper` etc.
+The capability to defer task creation generally is covered by previous stories.
+This story particularly deals with the backwards compatibility requirements of moving the declaration of these tasks to the model rule infrastructure.

+## Story: Build author creates task with configuration based on plugin model element

+This story makes it viable for a build author to create a task based on managed model.
+This requires a DSL for creating model elements.

+## Story:

 # Milestone 2 - Build author uses public rule DSL to configure model and tasks

 ## Story: Build user receives useful error message when a plugin they are using has a rule that does not fully bind